QueryCoordinator/azure-docs/articles/hdinsight-aks/secure-traffic-by-firewall.md

 :::image type="content" source="./media/secure-traffic-by-firewall/network-flow.png" alt-text="Diagram showing the network flow." lightbox="./media/secure-traffic-by-firewall/network-flow.png":::

-The example demonstrated in this article is using **Azure Could Shell**.
+The example demonstrated in this article is using **Azure Cloud Shell**.

 ## Define the variables